Gallery of Duomatic models

 SRAM Automatix

-This example with coaster brake has 36 holes, shifts earlier than the 28H version.
+These three examples are for 36 spokes (32 for the alu hub shell) and shifts earlier than the 28H steel hub shell versions.
 Same mechanical principle as the older A2110 and a few parts are even compatible: